DivanDesign/EvolutionCMS.snippets.ddPregReplace/README.md

 # (MODX)EvolutionCMS.snippets.ddPregReplace

-Searches “str” for matches to “pattern” and replaces them with “replace”.
+Searches “inputString” for matches to “pattern” and replaces them with “replace”.